 In the interest of reducing clutter from here on in, we will drop the $L$ from $\rvr_{\bullet}^{L}(X)$ and simply write $\rvr_{\bullet}(X)$ with the implicit understanding that a specific $L$ has been chosen.

-\subsection{The Relationship between Vietoris-Rips complexes and their reduced counterparts}
+\section{The Relationship between Vietoris-Rips complexes and their reduced counterparts}

-So far we have detailed what a Reduced Vietoris-Rips complex is but we have not shown why they are useful.
-Here we state and prove a new result which relates the degree-1 persistent homology of the Vietoris-Rips filtration of $X$ with the degree-1 persistent homology of the Reduced Vietoris-Rips filtration of $X$.
-There is also a higher degree version of this result in the appendix.
+So far we have detailed what a Reduced Vietoris-Rips complex is but we have not shown why it is useful.
+Here we state and prove a new result which relates the degree-1 persistent homology of the standard Vietoris-Rips filtration of $X$ with the degree-1 persistent homology of the Reduced Vietoris-Rips filtration of $X$.